Growing up, I was taught to say “please,” “thank you,” and “you’re welcome” for almost every encounter imaginable.

 If you’re a leader or manager, you’re probably wondering how you can show your employees that you appreciate their hard work.
 There are endless ways to show your employees that you see what they’re doing, but not all recognition strategies are equal.

 Effective employee recognition promotes personal and professional growth and fosters a work appreciation culture.
-Here are 15 of my favorite ways to make sure employees feel supported and recognized for their hard work.
+Here are 24 of my favorite employee recognition programs to help your team feel supported and recognized for their hard work.

 Everyone is different, so everyone appreciates different types of recognition.
 Some employees love a Slack shout-out after completing a difficult project, while others appreciate a quick thank you note more.